Five Tips if You are Considering a Career in Nursing

 By Suzie Goggin RN, CRRN

-Happy National Nurses Week!
 I just want to say what an honor and a privilege it is to be a registered nurse (RN), and especially a staff RN at Shepherd Center.
-I have been a nurse for nearly eight years this June.
+I have been a nurse for eleven years.
 I work on the comprehensive rehabilitation unit (CRU).
 I love CRU because we get to treat the widest variety of patients.
 What I can tell you is that while nursing can be tough, it is a fulfilling career that is worth it.
 Here are some tips I think are helpful to think about if you are considering becoming a nurse.

 Five tips for considering a career in nursing